eyeCube/untitled-mage-platformer/README.md

 Controls:

-R: reset when you die (it doesn't automatically kill you)
+R: reset when you die (it doesn't automatically reset when you die)

 Arrow keys: move, jump, wall jump, climb